Climate Change Awareness

 The ETUC argues that energy and industrial policy must work hand in hand to tackle climate breakdown.

 It calls for a Just Transition and supports trade unions campaigns across the EU.
-One of the projects it helped get underway is the Low Carbon Task Force in Yorkshire and Humber, led by the regional TUC and its union and other partners.
+One of the projects it helped get underway was the Low Carbon Task Force in Yorkshire and Humber, led by the regional TUC and its union and other partners.
 The Yorkshire region has the highest carbon footprint of any UK region, with its combination of heavy industries and power stations.

 Involving Trade Unions in climate action to build a Just Transition: guide & video